Becoming Future Ready

 The #NDS approach argues for informed prioritization, where we need to know what the current situation is, what the data is saying, what the outlooks for the future are, what lessons we have learned, and most importantly how we can work together to achieve them.
 Together means everyone.
 From our children and youth, our political parties, the CSOs and movements, our decision makers, the institutions that bring and implement our policies, to our academic community, who often manages to see beyond the limitations of today.
 Only with this type of societal mobilization we can have the intended long-term planning principle behind the NDS turned into action.
 Through embedding research, science, and innovation in this process, we hope to account for some of the challenges our society has, and address some of the lessons we’ve learned from past experiences in future oriented processes like this one.

 One of the most important principles/lenses of our methodology is the inclusiveness and participation in the design and development process of the strategy.
 Namely, we believe that to really embed innovation, and a novel way of thinking about public policymaking, we must create an enabling environment where academia, civil society, businesses, and social movements can have an infrastructure to continuously construct ideas and develop a vision jointly with our national institutions.
 We are trying to plant the seeds of that concept and infrastructure, through organizing the first iteration of our ‘Dream Labs’ - future thinking sessions where citizens and organizations/institutions directly contribute to the formulation of our societal goals, grounded in the baseline data that our team of experts has been working on for the past months in various societal fields.
 UNDP has thus far organized 35 Labs that follow this structure, and we’ve had more than 1250 citizens taking active part in them, showcasing the demand for citizens driven vision of the development of the country.
 For some of the Dream Labs we teamed up with the UN family and organized thematic sessions together, centered around relevant development country specific issues.
 We streamlined the NDS dialogue into the Foresight and Futures Thinking for Policymaking course series organized by UNHCR in the country.
 With colleagues from UNICEF, we organized a Dream Lab with mayors and one with youth under the auspices of the President of the Republic of North Macedonia, aligned with the ongoing preparations of the country for the global Transforming Education Summit.
-The consultations with youth were based on the findings of the UNICEF led ‘Rethinking the Future’ youth initiative and the digital U – Report.
+The consultations with youth were based on the findings of the UNICEF led ‘Rethinking the Future’ youth initiative and streamlined in the digital U – Report.
 Together with our colleagues from FAO we organized Dream Labs with farmers in some of the key rural regions.
-Consultations with the private sector are currently being organized in cooperation with the Economic Chamber of Macedonia.
+Consultations with the private sector are currently being organized in cooperation with the business chambers.
 Moreover, we are piloting a new digital platform that will contribute to capturing the citizens’ and organizations’ feedback on the process, as well as ensure that the progress of the development of the strategy is shared throughout society.
 Finally, through these engagement structures and a whole-of-society campaign, we hope to motivate as many citizens as we can to try and imagine a future for our country, one that will motivate and inspire them to take further action.

 IMAGINING A BETTER FUTURE, TOGETHER